What is qq?

 pgo,qq godoes not have a dual function.

-pgocan either open a new shell on the job's main node or navigate to the job's input directory depending on the arguments provided.qq go, on the other hand, always opens a new shell on the job's main node in the working directory.
-If you want to navigate to the input directory instead, useqq cd.qq goalways attempts to access the job's working directory if it exists, even if the job has failed or been killed — no--forceoption is required.
+pgocan either open a new shell on the job's main node or navigate to the job's input directory depending on the arguments provided.qq go, on the other hand, always opens a new shell in the job's working directory (on the job's main node, if available).- If you want to navigate to the input directory instead, use

 Description